JohanHorsmans/cds-language-exam-2021/assignment_6/README.md

     king - man + woman = queen
 </p>

 The reason for using these embeddings is that this representation of language and how words relate to each should allow my model to make more accurate predictions.
 By understanding how words relate to one another, the model can infer how the classification of some words/sentences can generalize to other similar words/sentences.
 This is a process known as transfer learning.
-As such, all it takes to utilize the pre-trained embeddings on a classification task, such as this, is to add an untrained neural network to the end of the pretrained embedding layer.
+All it takes to utilize the pre-trained embeddings on a classification task, such as this, is to add an untrained neural network to the end of the pretrained embedding layer.

-The neural network that I added consisted of the following; a convolutional layer with ReLU-activation, a max-pooling layer, a dense layer with 10 neurons and ReLU-activation and an output layer with 8 nodes; 1 for each class.
+The neural network that I added consisted of the following; a convolutional layer with ReLU-activation, a max-pooling layer, a dense layer with 128 neurons and ReLU-activation and an output layer with 8 nodes (1 for each class).

 For the deep learning model, I made it possible to specify training epochs and embedding-dimensions from the terminal using argparse.